HyPINO: Multi-Physics Neural Operators via HyperPINNs and the Method of Manufactured Solutions: Introduction

 However, existing neural operators are typically sample inefficient \cite{pde_foundation_model_2024_Herde}.
 As a result, most prior work focuses on narrowly defined problem families \cite{deeponet}.
 Variations are limited to singular aspects such as specific PDE parameters (e.g., diffusion coefficients) \cite{pinn_governing_equation_coefficient_encoding}, boundary conditions \cite{duvall2021discretization}, or domain shapes \cite{ZHENG2024102243}.
 The support for simultaneous variations of PDE operators remains limited to subdomains, such as parametrized convection-diffusion-reaction PDEs \cite{ye2024pdeformer}.

 One way to address the data requirement is by incorporating physics-informed losses.
 Such losses can provide self-supervision without requiring labeled simulation data \cite{pinn,physics_informed_deeponet}.
 While promising, existing methods often suffer from spectral bias \cite{lrannealing} and mode collapse \cite{yang2018physics}.
 Moreover, purely physics-based training is unstable in practice \cite{goswami2023physics_neural_operators}.
-Therefore, even with physics-based losses, obtaining a large, labelled dataset that spans a diverse range of PDEs remains a significant bottleneck.
+Therefore, even with physics-based losses, obtaining a large, labeled dataset that spans a diverse range of PDEs remains a significant bottleneck.

-To overcome these challenges, we propose HyPINO.
-A hybrid framework that combines physics-informed learning with synthetic supervised data.
+To overcome these challenges, we propose HyPINO, a hybrid framework that combines physics-informed learning with synthetic supervised data.
 Our approach leverages a Swin Transformer-based hypernetwork \cite{hyperpinn,hypernetworks,swin} to map PDE specifications to the parameters of a target physics-informed neural network (PINN).
-Our HyPINO enables zero-shot generalization without task-specific fine-tuning.
+HyPINO enables zero-shot generalization without task-specific fine-tuning.
 A key contribution of our work is a scalable synthetic data pipeline that generates two complementary types of training data: (i) Supervised samples generated via the Method of Manufactured Solutions (MMS) \cite{method_manufactured_solutions} by selecting target solutions and deriving the corresponding PDEs analytically.
 These provide direct supervision with known reference solutions. (ii) Physics-only samples constructed by randomly sampling PDE operators, source terms, and boundary / initial conditions.
 These are trained using physics-informed losses without requiring ground-truth solutions.
-This hybrid training strategy allows us to cover a broad spectrum of two-dimensional linear elliptic, hyperbolic, and parabolic PDEs that cover a wide range of phenomena in the natural and engineering sciences, including heat diffusion, wave propagation, acoustic scattering, and membrane deformation.
-Furthermore, HyPINO supports problems with mixed Dirichlet and Neumann boundary conditions, as well as complex domain geometries.
-In addition, we introduce an iterative refinement procedure that builds an ensemble of corrective PINNs.
-At each iteration, the model evaluates the residual error and fits a "delta" PINN to improve the solution.
-This ensemble refinement provides a lightweight alternative to traditional fine-tuning, requiring only inference passes rather than full backward passes.
+This hybrid training strategy allows us to cover a broad spectrum of two-dimensional linear elliptic, hyperbolic, and parabolic PDEs with mixed Dirichlet and Neumann boundary conditions on complex domain geometries, spanning a wide range of phenomena in the natural and engineering sciences, including heat diffusion, wave propagation, acoustic scattering, and membrane deformation.